Conservation at Marsden Moor

 Stabilising bare peat

+When peat is exposed, it releases carbon into the atmosphere and causes silt to run off into our streams and rivers.
+It’s also more likely to burn during moorland fires.
 We spread heather brash to protect the peat and provide a source of seeds.
 We apply lime to reduce acidity and spread grass seeds and fertiliser that will form an initial crop of grass.
+Planting things like cotton grass and sphagnum moss can also help restore the peat.
+Healthy peat can store up to 30-70kg of carbon per cubic metre, making it a vital tool in the fight against climate change.

 We refurbish footpaths to protect against the effects of erosion by foot traffic.
 We lay flagstones over boggy sections and add drainage features so that paths and the surrounding peat isn't washed away in wet periods.